-Save and exit the file.
+- Save and exit the file.

-Lastly, restart the ssh server:
+- Restart the ssh server:

-sudo service ssh restart
+sudo systemctl restart ssh

-Setting up new account in your Google Authenticator app
+Setting Up a Key in Google Authenticator

-Now when you connect via SSH to your remote computer, you will see the request for the verification key.
+When you connect via SSH to your remote computer, you will see the request for the verification key.

 Note: two-factor authentication only works for password-based logins.
 If you are already using a public/private key for your SSH session, it will bypass the two-factor authentication and log you in directly.
 Also, check out more ways to secure your SSH server.